x360ce/x360ce/Wiki/CompatibilityList.md

-Notice: Games listed here do not necessarily reflect the games included in the GDB included in the lib download.
+﻿Notice: Games listed here do not necessarily reflect the games included in the GDB included in the lib download.

 To update the gdb, [save this page over the top of your gdb](https://github.com/x360ce/x360ce/blob/master/x360ce/Support/x360ce.gdb)

 # HookMode

-Items in these lists are in need of testing with the new hookmask system
+Items in these lists are in need of testing with the new hookmask system (DO NOT ADD TO THE HOOK MODE SECTIONS)

 ## Normal Mode